 Hence, if you are forced to work with a supplier who is reluctant to embark on the agile transformation journey with you, you may encounter problems.

 The simplest approach to follow is to renegotiate with the contractor.
 Otherwise, you can look for some other contractor who follows Agile or is ready to follow Agile.

 Agile emphasizes discovering requirements and improving solutions in the modern software development ecosystem.
 While this is fantastic, these tasks are accomplished in a collaborative method.
 Therefore, Agile is usually preferred by suppliers in projects divided into smaller parts.

-Because of this, you should emphasize the advantages of Agile methodology when trying to convince your supplier to adopt it.
+Because of this, you should overcome the issues & challenge with Agile transformation when trying to convince your supplier to adopt it.

 The buy-in is one of the most important aspects of an Agile transformation.
 Many businesses start the Agile transformation process by implementing Agile practices in a single area of the workspace, just like we discussed for large-scale organizations.
-For example, they begin with a small team and a small number of leaders.
+For example, they begin with a small teams and a small number of leadership teams.
 However the pilot project may be successful, but its impact will be limited.

 Senior management can be reluctant to accept the strategic value of Agile change initiatives due to their obstructive nature.
 Furthermore, senior management often cannot understand the widespread impact of Agile transformation initiatives.

-It’s feasible to carry out Agile Transformation in a holistic manner, and if you own a company, you should endeavor to implement these practices across the board.
+It’s feasible to carry out Agile Transformation Journey in a holistic manner, and if you own a company, you should endeavour to implement these practices across the board.